Exact sampling and fast mixing of Activated Random Walk: Bounds for the fill time of IDLA

 \old{ \begin{remark} The only place in the proof where the driving appears is in the bound \eqref{eq:driving} on $S_0$.
 The right side of that bound is stronger than needed: $n^2/r$ can be replaced by $n/r^{1/2}$.
 Thus, Lemma~\ref{l.balanced} holds for any initial distribution of $2r+n$ particles in $(-r,r)$ satisfying $ \Pr \{ S_0 < -\frac{nr}{2} \} \leq \exp (-cn/r^{1/2} ). $ In particular, this condition holds for any i.i.d. driving sequence with mean $ \geq -Cr^{1/2}$. \end{remark} }

 Now we are ready to prove Theorem~\ref{t.fill} in dimension $1$.
+We perform IDLA with $N+N^\alpha$ particles in the interval $B_r = (-r,r)$, where $N = 2r -1$ is the size of $B_r$.

-\begin{proof} On the event that IDLA with central driving does not fill $B_r$, either $-r$ or $r$ receives no particles.
-By Lemma~\ref{l.balanced} and symmetry, this event has probability $\leq 2 \exp (-\frac{n}{10 r^{1/2}} )$, which completes the proof in the case of central driving.
+\begin{proof} Assume first that $\alpha \leq 1$, so that Lemma~\ref{l.balanced} applies with $n=N^\alpha$.
+On the event that IDLA with central driving does not fill $B_r$, either $-r$ or $r$ receives no particles.
+By Lemma~\ref{l.balanced} and symmetry, this event has probability $\leq 2 \exp (-\frac{n}{33 r^{1/2}} )$, which completes the proof in the case of central driving.

 Now consider uniform driving.
 On the event that IDLA with uniform driving does not fill $B_r$, there is some $X \in B_r$ not visited by any particles, so all particles leaving $(-r,X)$ must exit to the left and all particles leaving $(X,r)$ must exit to the right.
 For fixed $x \in (-r,r)$ let $I$ be the larger of the two intervals $(-r,x)$ and $(x,r)$.
 Let $N_1$ be the number of particles starting in $I$.
 Then $N_1$ has the binomial$(2r+n, p)$ distribution where $p=\# I / (2r)$.
 Since $\# I \geq r$ we have $EN_1 \geq \# I + \frac{n}{2}$.
 So by Azuma-Hoeffding,